Portuguese investigators search for cause of Lisbon streetcar crash that killed 16

 “It was to be one of the highlights of our holiday,” she said, adding: “It could have been us.”

-She said that the emergency response was “amazing.”
-Police and ambulances quickly “flooded in,” she said.
+Witness Teresa d’Avó told Portuguese television channel SIC that it looked like the streetcar had no brakes.

-“It hit the building with brutal force and fell apart like a cardboard box,” witness Teresa d’Avó told Portuguese television channel SIC.
-She said it looked like the streetcar had no brakes.
-She described watching passersby run into the middle of the nearby Avenida da Liberdade, or Freedom Avenue, the city’s main thoroughfare.
+“It hit the building with brutal force and fell apart like a cardboard box,” she said, describing how passersby scattered into the middle of the nearby Avenida da Liberdade, or Freedom Avenue, the city’s main thoroughfare.

 Francesca di Bello, a 23-year-old Italian tourist on a family vacation, had been on the Elevador da Gloria just hours before the derailment.